aliicex/OpenWRT-ImageBuilder-NanoPi-R4S-APU2/README.md

     ```
 7. All done!
 Remove the USB boot disk, cross your fingers, and `reboot`.

+## Useful stuff
-8. To kill a screen session:
+1. To kill a screen session:

 ```
 screen -X -S [session # you want to kill] quit